Irish Museum of Modern Art(External)

 Wednesday 10 September, 6.00 - 7.00pm, Lecture Room

-Emma Mahony (Associate Lecturer, NCAD), will examine how Oiticicas practice has been inspired by the favelas of Rio de Janeiro, and more widely how the informal city has been perceived by artists and intellectuals. select this link to book
+Emma Mahony (Associate Lecturer, NCAD), will examine how Oiticicas practice has been inspired by the favelas of Rio de Janeiro, and more widely how the informal city has been perceived by artists and intellectuals.
+(External) Listen back to this talk on Soundcloud

 Information, ideas and resources to explore works from the exhibition